nitinPaulGupta/nitinPaulGupta/README.md

 ---

-⚡ Fun fact: I’m currently exploring how functional programming can optimize secure infrastructure design.
+🔭 I’m currently working on how functional programming can optimize secure embedded design.